rhysd/action-setup-vim/README.md

 After the setup, `vim` executable will be available for Vim and `nvim` executable will be available for Neovim.

-A real-world examples are workflows in [clever-f.vim][clever-f-workflow] and [git-messenger.vim][git-messenger-workflow].
+Real-world examples are workflows in [clever-f.vim][clever-f-workflow] and [git-messenger.vim][git-messenger-workflow].

-For comprehensive list of inputs and outputs, please refer [action.yml](./action.yml).
+For comprehensive lists of inputs and outputs, please refer [action.yml](./action.yml).

 ## Outputs